crcx/retroforth/doc/RETRO-Book.md

 ## Scripting

-You can use RETRO to write scripts.
+You can use Retro to write scripts.
 Add a shebang:

 ```
 #!/usr/bin/env retro